lupyuen/lupyuen.github.io/src/star64.md

 _Why does the pic show "MZ" at 0x0?
 Who is "MZ"?_

-We'll find out in a while.

-First we decompile the Kernel Image...
+To solve the "MZ" Mystery, we decompile the Linux Kernel...

 # Decompile the Kernel with Ghidra